lqze/notejar.co/_posts/2017-03-12-Jekyll-and-Digital-Ocean-with-rsync.md

 We don't actually need to install Jekyll on our remote VPS.
 What we are doing is generating our site and developing it locally, then pushing the site to our /srv/www directory which nginx then serves.

 So let's go back to our local working directory.
-If you are running ssh from the one terminal window, you will need to close the connection, which can be done via `Ctrl+C`.
+If you are running ssh from the one terminal window, you will need to close the connection, which can be done via `Ctrl+D`.

 `cd` back to your working directory, and then `cd` into the `_site` folder.
 ```bash